Michelle Jenneke

 Michelle "Shelly" Jenneke (/ˈdʒɛnəˌkʌ/ JEN-ə-kuh; born 23 June 1993) is an Australian hurdler and model.
 She is a three-time Australian national champion in the 100 m hurdles (2016, 2023, 2024) and in 2023 became the second-fastest hurdler in the 100 m hurdles in Australia's history after Sally Pearson.
 Jenneke won a silver medal for the 100 m hurdles at the 2010 Summer Youth Olympics and the 100 m hurdles at the 2016 Australian Athletics Championships to qualify for the 2016 Rio Olympic Games.
-In 2012, she received worldwide media attention after her pre-race warm-up dance went viral on the internet and was featured in the 2013 Sports Illustrated Swimsuit Issue.
+In 2012, she received worldwide media attention after her pre-race warm-up dance went viral on the internet, and she was featured in the 2013 Sports Illustrated Swimsuit Issue.

 Early life and education

-Born in Kenthurst, New South Wales, Australia, she attended The Hills Grammar School.
+Born in Kenthurst, New South Wales, regional Australia, Jenneke attended The Hills Grammar School.
+In 2012, she was part of a short-term volunteer missionary trip to Tanzania, East Africa, where she worked for several months in an orphanage school.
+She has noted that over the years she has been involved in a range of charities.

 She studied mechatronics at Sydney University, a combination of mechanical and electric engineering.
 In an interview, she described her hobbies as Australian rules football, soccer, quad biking, climbing trees, and handball.